 When camping with children under age three, Long Island is perfect because it is close to the nearest hospital - should something serious happen to one of the children.
 When traveling in a large group, it is the shortest boating trip from the southern basin of the lake.
 If you have to make multiple trips, this means you can start your fun earlier!

 We took a walk around Long Island to check out the various sites, many of which we have camped on.
-The ReserveAmerica site does give some information but here is the real scoop on our favorite locations:
+The ReserveAmerica site does give some information, but here is the real scoop on our favorite locations:

 Note, all Long Island campsites allow a maximum of six people.

-Our Guide to the Long Island Campsites
+Overview of the Long Island Campsites

 Campsite 1 is a small private sunny site on the point.
 It gets large amounts of sun in the morning and has an eastern view.
 The tent platform is 12` x 14`.
 Bathroom is a pit type privy.
 The dock length is 24` & maximum boat length is 25`.
 Water depth is 5 1/2`.
 This will take a sail boat.
 Offers great views!